polarityio/okta/README.md

 ![image](https://img.shields.io/badge/status-beta-green.svg)

-Okta is a customizable, secure, and drop-in solution to add authentication and authorization services to your applications
+Okta is a customizable, secure, and drop-in solution to add authentication and authorization services to your applications.
+The Polarity Okta integration allows you to search for Okta users by email address.

 To learn more about Okta, visit the [official website](https://www.okta.com/).